-Exchange of database between hospitals needs efficient and reliable transmission and storage techniques to cut down cost of health care.
-This exchange involves large amount of vital patient information such as bio-signals, word documents and medical images.
-When handled separately using information media like the internet, it results in excessive memory utilization and transmission overheads.
-Interleaving one form of data such as 1-D signal, or text file, over digital images can combine the advantages of data security with efficient memory utilization [1].
-Watermarking is a technique for storing copyright information.
-In this paper, similar technique is employed to store text and graphical signals in medical images by sharing last bits of pixels.
+Rajendra Acharya U is with Department Of ECE, Ngee Ann Polytechnic, 535 Clement Road 08-03-09 Singapore 599 489 is a technique for storing copyright information.
+In this paper, the technique is employed to store text and graphical signals in medical images by sharing last bits of pixels.
 Water marking is broadly classified into two categories one is spatial domain water marking and another is frequency domain watermarking.
 In spatial domain lower order bits of the image pixels are replaced by the text data without loosing identity of the image [2].
 In frequency domain, image is first transformed into frequency domain (DFT, DCT and DWT) and then low frequency components are modified to obtained water marked images [3].
 In this paper the information bit streams are interleaved in LSB of medical image.
 Practical transmission and storage scenarios are far from ideal due to the contamination arising from the presence of noise and other interference.
 Error Control Coding (ECC) techniques are proposed in this work for enhancing the reliability of transmission and storage in the presence of noise and other interference [4].
 Adding Salt and Pepper (S&P) noise to the interleaved image simulates the effects of practical storage and transmission scenario.
-The reliability and robustness of the patient information is demonstrated using ECC scheme such as (7,4) Hamming codes, BCH codes and RS codes.
-The performances of various ECC schemes are demonstrated by plotting the BER versus SNR of the S&P noisecorrupted image for both text and signal graph data.
+The reliability and robustness of the patient information is demonstrated using RS codes.
+The performance of ECC scheme is demonstrated by plotting the BER versus SNR of the S&P noise-corrupted image for both text and signal graph data.
 Number of characters corrupted in the text can be regarded as a measure of performance of the transmission or storage system.
 The quality of the signal graph is studied by evaluating percentage distortion in the signal for different values of SNR.

-2. THE INTERLEAVING PROCESS
+II.
+THE INTERLEAVING PROCESS

-Fig. I indicates the steps involved in interleaving an image (size: 128x128 pixels) with data file.
+Fig.1 indicates the steps involved in interleaving an image (size: 128x128 pixels) with data file.
 The information to be stored is encrypted before watermarking to enhance security [5].
 This encrypted patient information is coded with error control codes, which make the system robust and reliable.
-The coded information bit streams are swapped with the least significant bit (LSB) of the grey a) Original Text
+The coded information bit streams are swapped with the least significant bit (LSB) of the grey scale bit by bit.
+Each bit of the code thus replaces LSB of one pixel in the image.
+This cycle of interleaving coded bits in consecutive pixels is repeated to include all the bit streams.
+The LSB of the pixel is chosen for data interleaving because, the resulting degradation of image is minimal.